thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/non-beings/poltergeist.md

 ---
+collection: Harrypedia
-title: "Poltergeists"
+title: Poltergeists
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 Poltergeists are perhaps the least objectionable of the